glossia/glossia/priv/blog/posts/2023-08-04-language-revolution.md

 %{
   title: "Revolutionizing the Language Frontier for a Connected World",
   author_id: "pepicrft",
   description: "Glossia is forging a new path in multilingual accessibility.
-By harnessing AI and innovation, we’re making the internet a place where everyone’s voice can be heard.
-Join us in shaping the future.",
+By harnessing AI and innovation, we’re making the internet a place where everyone’s voice can be heard",
   tags: ["Translation", "Artificial Intelligence", "Language barriers", "Open Source"] }
 ---